weida0216/Pizza-Sales-Analysis/README.md

 <img width="700" alt="Screenshot 2022-12-22 at 12 10 30 PM" src="https://user-images.githubusercontent.com/79434994/209053929-1596a6bd-5867-4baa-a69e-79db4de88081.png">

-The visualisation above split the products into different tiers based on their revenue contribution.
+The visualisation above splits the products into different tiers based on their revenue contribution.
 This is useful in helping management identify which are the stronger/weaker products at one glance.